As you head into the practice room today remember that every time you practice you are creating habits…Read More

 Dr. Carrillo's Trumpet Blog

-This page is targeted at my trumpet students here at James Madison University and any other trumpet enthusiasts.
+This page is targeted at my trumpet students here at James Madison University and any other trumpet students or enthusiasts.
 I hope you find something helpful to your path here.

 Martin Luther King, Jr. said: “Anybody can be great because anybody can serve.”
 Think about that for a moment…Read More

 My post on "Jury Thoughts at the End of the Semester" has been one of the more popular posts on my blog and I have been using it as both a preparation and "post-jury debrief" for a few semesters now.
 I have added some new items to help my students as they prepare for their jury.
 Thank you for reading and I hope you find this helpful.

 We just finished our brass juries here at James Madison University and I wanted to take this time to reflect on what I heard in a larger sense.
 There were many fine juries by students who had clearly spent a great deal of time on their jury preparation.
 I was also very impressed with the level of musicianship displayed by many of the students.
 As I listened to the performances, I gathered a list of some big-picture ideas that I wanted to share.
 These ideas are not taken from any one specific performance, but rather taken after listening to dozens of undergraduate and graduate college student performers at the end of the semester.
 Offered below are my thoughts and some advice for brass players here at JMU and anywhere for that matter.

 First and foremost, remember that you are there to make music and share in an art form.
 We perform music to take part in something that is bigger than ourselves.
 We truly need to do more than just know that and understand that.
 We need to show it by what comes out of our instruments.
 We are so fortunate to have the opportunity to wake up every day and make music and we must never forget that!
 We must also know that music is both a medium for artistry and craftsmanship.
 The two music exist symbiotically and they are both of the utmost importance.
 It isn't a zero sum game when considering the two.